RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./proto2js.md

 It's also possible to transform .proto files into their JSON counterparts or to transform entire namespaces into ready-to-use message classes and enum objects by using the `proto2js` command line utility.
-The **json2proto** utility does the reverse from raw JSON.
+The **json2proto** utility does the reverse from a JSON counterpart.

 ```
   _  _ _ |_ _  _ . _